Harshchavan1/Cerebras-Project/Writeup/README.md

-This folder will contain all the project documents and te project deliveriables
+This folder will contain all the project documents and the project deliveriables